Highland Secondary School (Comox, British Columbia)

 Highland Secondary School is a secondary school located in Comox, British Columbia, Canada in School District 71.
 The school opened in 1978 and educates approximately 730 students annually in grades 8-12.
 The school's sports teams all go by the name of the Highland Raiders.

 Students are separated into two school houses, which are colour-coded as gold and blue respectively.
 Each house has their own advisory system made up of groups whose names correspond to their colour and number (G-15, B-6, etc.).
-Every student attends their advisory group ("AG") for 10 minutes daily after their first class.
+Students attend their Advisory Groups ("AG") on an at-need basis, such as prior to assemblies or certain events.
+Prior to the 2025-2026 academic year, AG would meet for 10 minutes a day, Monday through Thursday, after first block class.